Cadillac Series 355: 355D (1934)

 The 1934 Model 355D was completely restyled and mounted on an entirely new chassis but used the same engine as in 1933.
 The Model 355 was divided into three series, the Series 10, 20 and 30.
 Bodies on the Series 10 and 20 were built by Fisher and on the Series 30 by Fleetwood, the latter shared with the Cadillac V-12 and V-16.
 Styling emphasized streamlining, including concealment of all chassis features except the wheels.
 Body construction was improved for better insulation against engine heat and reduction of engine, road and wind noise.
 Bumpers were a stylish but ineffective biplane design, mounted against telescoping springs.
 The grille was V-shaped and sloping, set into a painted shell.
 Although restricted use of chrome was a feature of the overall ornamentation, a chrome plated radiator shell was available as an option.
 Horns and radiator filler cap were concealed under the hood.
 Teardrop Guide Multibeam headlights were mounted on streamlined supports attached to the fenders.
 Parking lamps were mounted on the headlight supports.
 Airfoil shaped fenders were brought low over the chassis.
 The hood sills were high with the entire fender shape molded into the radiator shell.
 Hoods extending nearly to the windshield carried shutter-type louvers in the side panel.
 Windshields were fixed and steeply sloping; 18 degrees on Fisher bodies, 25 degrees flat or a 29.5 degree V on Fleetwood bodies.
 Cowl vents opened toward the windshield; one vent on flat windshield bodies, two vents projecting through openings in the hood on V-shaped windshield bodies.
 Bodies were 2.0 in lower than on previous models.
 Added passenger space in the front compartment was achieved by moving the hand brake lever to the left of the driver, under the instrument panel.
 Rear fenders were airfoil shaped and carried rear lights that matched the headlights.
 The gas tank filler was on the left side at the rear of the body, on Fleetwood bodies in the left rear fender.
 All bodies featured beaver tail deck that completely covered the chassis.
 On Fleetwood bodies the spare was concealed under the rear deck, unless optional fender mounts were specified.
 Independent front suspension was introduced, called "knee-action".
 Engine horsepower increased to 120.

 355E (1935)

 The 1935 Model 355E remained virtually unchanged from 1934.
 The biplane bumpers of 1934 were replaced with more conventional units.
-One major change was introduced on Fisher bodies, the all steel Turret Top, extended to Fleetwood bodies the following year.
+One major change was introduced on Fisher bodies, the all steel "Turret Top", extended to Fleetwood bodies as well the following year.
 Having been associated with funeral and ambulance equipment for many years, Cadillac embarked on an extra effort to consolidate this business in 1935 in its Fleetwood works.
 Three Fleetwood bodied seven passenger livery sedans were offered on the Series 30 chassis.
 Additionally a 160 in wheelbase commercial chassis was offered for hearse and ambulance adaptation.
 Engine horsepower increased yet again to 130.
 Combined model year sales for 1934 and 1935 totaled 8,318.